Should You Pay for a Wedding With a Credit Card?

 Tip: If you need to pick up wedding items from specific retailers, use your card to buy gift cards to your favorite stores at the supermarket to earn 3% back.

 A young married couple may need some time to allow their finances to recover from the wedding, honeymoon, moving in together, and various other expenses.
 The Citi Simplicity® Card offers the ability to pay for things with plenty of time to repay while avoiding interest charges.

-Tip: If you’re worried about busting your budget, set up automatic account alerts to notify you if your balance goes over a certain limit.To see more top credit cards for planning a wedding, check out MyBankTracker’s reviews of the best travel cards and best rewards cards for 2016.
+Tip: If you’re worried about busting your budget, set up automatic account alerts to notify you if your balance goes over a certain limit.To see more top credit cards for planning a wedding, check out MyBankTracker’s reviews of the best travel cards and best rewards cards.